China Association: Divisions

 By 1900, the association's strategy towards the British Government led to a division within the leadership of the association.
 Against the background of growing fear of commercial competition from Russia, France and Japan, certain members of the General Committee and Shanghai Committee felt that the association's influence with the Foreign Office was exaggerated, and that the Government was failing to effectively represent British mercantile interests in China.
 It was felt that public pressure was needed to push the Government into action.
 Sir Edward Ackroyd suggested that the association change its strategy and reorganise into a 'League'.
 This proposal was voted down.
 The insurgents formed the China League, with R.A.
 Yerburgh as Chairman and George Jamieson as Secretary.

 In 1903-4, the Shanghai Committee called for the amalgamation of China Association with the China League.
 A Special General Meeting was called, but again the proposal was voted down by a narrow margin.
 The China League later did merge with the China Association.

 After World War II

 In the aftermath of World War II, with the Communist advance across China and the Nationalist blockade of important cities such as Shanghai, the China Association worked to alert the British Government to the increasingly difficult circumstances under which British firms operated.
 Between 1950 and 1952, many British firms left China, and the Association acted to ensure that official action was taken to protect British assets and concerns and to meet demands for compensation.

 Present

 The China Association continues to exist.
 It holds quarterly lunches with a prominent guest speaker to share his thoughts, insight and wisdom on China.
 Sir Andrew Burns is the president, James Richards is the chairman.
-The association is administered by the China-Britain Business Council (CBBC).